+Reserve Accounts.
 We maintain various cash reserves including a Financial Reserve Account that is funded with Sales Tax collections, if any, that exceed budget during a given year (the "Financial Reserve Account").
 In addition, in 2019 the Board renamed the Capital Project Reserve Account as the Mobility Assistance and Innovation Fund (MAIF).
 If the Financial Reserve Account exceeds \$50 million, excess funds are placed in the MAIF Account.
 An affirmative vote of two-thirds of the Board is required to draw upon the Financial Reserve Account and MAIF and the funds may be used for any purpose approved by the Board.
-As of September 30, 2019, the balance in the Financial Reserve Account was \$50.0 million and the balance in the MAIF Account was \$10.9 million.
-For Fiscal Year 2019, our Sales Tax receipts were less than our Sales Tax budget by \$3.7 million or 0.6%.
-DART has entered into an Equity Security Agreement on one of our lease/leaseback obligations that requires us to set aside certain investments as security.
-As of September 30, 2019, DART has \$5.7 million set aside in the Financial Reserve Account for this purpose.
+As of September 30, 2020, the balance in the Financial Reserve Account was \$50.0 million and the balance in the MAIF Account was \$12.4 million.
+For Fiscal Year 2020, our Sales Tax receipts were less than our Sales Tax budget by \$12.3 million or 2.0%.
+DART has entered into an Equity Security Agreement on our existing lease/leaseback obligation that requires us to set aside certain investments as security.
+As of September 30, 2020, DART has \$4.6 million set aside in the Financial Reserve Account for this purpose.

+Cash and Liquidity.
 In addition, we are required by our Financial Standards to maintain a working cash balance in the general operating fund equal to at least one month of expenses that are projected to be paid from Sales Tax collections.
-As of September 30, 2019, the balance in the general operating fund was \$258.7 million which equals approximately 4.0 months of expenditures.
+As of September 30, 2020, the balance in the general operating fund was \$399.5 million which equals approximately 6.0 months of expenditures.

-Results for Fiscal Year 2019 reflect a loss before capital contribution and grants of \$183.9 million compared to \$153.8 million for 2018.
-This loss in 2019 is greater than that of 2018 due to an increase in operating expenses.
+Net Position.
+The Net Position for Fiscal Year 2020 reflect a gain before capital contribution and grants of \$19.2 million compared to \$183.9 million for 2019.
+This gain in 2020 is greater than that of 2019 due to an increase in federal grants which includes \$229 million of CARES Act funds.

+Net Operating Subsidy.
 Net operating subsidy measures the amount of sales tax dollars required to subsidize the operating costs of our public transit system.
 We calculate "net operating subsidy" in the following manner: operating expenses minus extraordinary items and depreciation minus operating revenues.
 Our goal is for the Sales Tax revenues to increase by a higher percentage than net operating subsidy.
-In Fiscal Year 2019, net operating subsidy increased as compared to 2018 due to increased operating expenses because of higher Benefits costs.
+In Fiscal Year 2020, net operating subsidy increased as compared to 2019 due to increased operating expenses because of higher labor costs and reduced operating revenues.